MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ---
 # Overview of accessibility testing using DevTools

 In this article, we cover some of the features you can use in DevTools to test for accessibility problems.
-As an example, we use a [demo page][DevToolsA11yErrorsDemopage] that has some accessibility problems.
-We go through using different features of DevTools to detect the accessibility problems in the demo page, and we discuss how to fix them.
+We go through using different features of DevTools to detect the accessibility problems in a demo page, and we discuss how to fix them.
+Open the [demo page][DevToolsA11yErrorsDemopage] in a new tab to try it out yourself and you can test along.

 :::image type="complex" source="../media/a11y-testing-basics-demopage.msft.png" alt-text="The demo page used in this article with a few accessibility issues" lightbox="../media/a11y-testing-basics-demopage.msft.png":::
     The demo page used in this article with a few accessibility issues
 :::image-end:::

-Open the [demo page with accessibility issues][DevToolsA11yErrorsDemopage] in a new tab to try it out yourself and you can test along.
-Detailed steps are provided in linked articles.

 ## Automated testing by using the Issues tool